encent/hichew/README.md

 optimal `gamma` value itself!
 You just pass a grid of `gamma` parameter search (start, end, step).

 HiChew also makes clustering of optimal segmentation.
 It is useful because recent researches shed a light upon the biological meaning of TADs clustering based on D-scores.
-Thus, an easy-to-use tool should make the process of search the best clustering easier.
+Thus, an easy-to-use tool should make the process of searching the best clustering faster.

 ### How to use it?

-Just launch docker container and then one of the provided scripts `run_segmentation.py` and `run_clustering.py` inside the container (scripts have parameters -- please go inside the code, threre are some insides and documentation).
+Just launch docker container and then one of the provided scripts `run_segmentation.py` and `run_clustering.py` inside the container (scripts have parameters -- please go inside the code, threre are some insights and documentation).

 For command-line usage: